iharshgaur/Real-Time-Chat-Application/README.md

 You can install the libraries using the "**npm install**" or "**npm i**" command

-## End Notes 📑
+## Installation walkthrough 📑

-In this project we were able to achieve a near to perfect clone of the original website.
-As we do not want to overwhelm you, we haven't shared all the pages here.Please fork the repository and then use it on your own.
-If you want to collaborate with us on this project then please feel free to reach out to us.

-You can also take the glimpse of our Project,just follow the below steps:
+You can take the glimpse of our Project,just follow the below steps after cloning the repository:

     1. Goto frontend folder and install all libraries usin "npm i"
     2. Goto server folder and install all libraries usin "npm i"